annotation/text-fabric/tf/convert/app/transcription.md

 When empty elements occur, something must be done to anchor them to the text stream.

-To such elements we add an empty «slot» with the ZERO-WIDTH-SPACE (Unicode 200B) as character/string value.
+To such elements we add an empty «slot» with the ZERO-WIDTH-SPACE (UNICODE 200B) as character/string value.

 Such slots get the feature `empty` assigned with value 1.